 Specific rules and regulations will vary, depending upon the provider you choose.
 However, generally as the renter you must present a valid driver's licence and credit card at the time of rental, your name on it.
 All additional drivers must be at least 21 years of age and must present a valid driver's licence as well.
 Surcharges will apply to underage and new drivers.

 Most vehicle rentals come with the basic third party liability insurance.
 Loss Damage Waiver (LDW).
 LDW is not insurance.
 It is an option that relieves the renter of financial responsibility, subject to a deductible, should the vehicle is damaged or stolen while under a rental agreement.
-At time of rental, staff at each provider will explain the optional coverages available to you.
+At time of rental, staff at each provider will explain the optional coverage available to you.

 If you would like this British Columbia Golf Visitor Guide in a handy PDF file along with additional travel information, please let us know.
 We can quote your golf travel plans and send along too help make the very best of your BC golf Trip.
 Thank you Glen Erickson for creating this information for our BC golf travelers.
-See our british columbia golf visitor guide listing on HelloBC.
+See our British Columbia golf visitor guide listing on HelloBC.